-Provide an inventory of projected annual emissions for each relevant greenhouse gas, with total emissions expressed in 'CO2 equivalent' terms.
+Provide an inventory of projected annual emissions for each relevant greenhouse gas, with total emissions expressed in ' CO_2 equivalent' terms.
 Estimate emissions from upstream activities associated with the proposed project, including the fossil fuel based electricity to be used.
 Briefly describe the methods used to make the estimates.
 The Australian Department of Climate Change and Energy Efficiency's National Greenhouse Accounts (NGA) Factors can be used as a reference source for emission estimates and supplemented by other sources where practicable and appropriate.
+Coal mining projects will include estimates of coal seam methane to be released as well as emissions resulting from such activities as transportation of products and consumables, and energy use by the project.